nhmvienna/AutDeNovo/README.md

 ### (4) [de-novo assembly](FullPipeline/denovo.sh)

 De novo assembly based on SPAdes with standard parameters using trimmed and decontaminated reads.
-More details will be added soon
+See [here](https://cab.spbu.ru/files/release3.15.4/manual.html) for more details on how SPAdes works.
+Currently, this pipelilne only accepts paired-end Illumina reads.
+Additional options will be added in the future.
+More details on the pipeline will be added soon.

 ### (5) Assembly QC

 #### (a) [Quast](FullPipeline/denovo.sh)

 Summary statistics of the SPAdes assembly, i.e. #contigs, N50, N90, etc. with QUAST.
-More details will be added soon.
+Check out the QUAST [manual](<>) for more details.
+More details on the  pipeline will be added soon.

 #### (b) [BLAST](FullPipeline/blast.sh)